Find Nursing Colleges

 Waterloo, IA

 Allen College came in at #10 in this year’s edition of the Best Nursing Master’s Degree Schools in the Plains States Region ranking.
-Located in the small city of Waterloo, Allen College is a private not-for-profit college with a small student population.
+Located in the city of Waterloo, Allen College is a private not-for-profit school with a fairly small student population.

 Full Nursing at Allen College Report